 Designed: Brighton and Hove, - St Patrick (1858)

 J J P Kendrick

-Joseph John Pinnix Kendrick (1790-1832) was the son of a London statuary, also Joseph.
-The son studied at the RA Schools and subsequently exhibited frequently at the RA.
-He produced a substantial number of monuments, but met several major disappointments when proposals were rejected or commissions were given to others and towards the end of his life experienced major financial problems, which, in the eyes of some contemporaries, contributed to his early death.
+Joseph John Pinnix Kendrick (1790-1832) was the son of a London statuary, another Joseph (also found as Josephus).
+The son studied at the RA Schools and subsequently exhibited frequently at the main RA.
+He produced a substantial number of monuments, but met several major disappointments when proposals were rejected or commissions were given to others.
+Thus, towards the end of his life he experienced major financial problems, which, in the eyes of some contemporaries, contributed to his early death.

 Memorials: Donnington; Madehurst

 Eric Henri Kennington (1888-1960) was the son of a Liverpool portrait painter with a Swedish mother.
 He was initially a painter and draughtsman and his bold and economical drawings were widely admired.
 He served in World War I until wounded, after which he became a war artist.
 As such, he depicted the appalling conditions in the trenches.
 He had an especial reverence for Lawrence of Arabia, whose book The Seven Pillars of Wisdom he illustrated.
-At about the same time he turned increasingly to sculpture, much of it architectural, and carved the effigy on Lawrence’s tomb.
+At about the same time he turned increasingly to sculpture, much of it architectural, and carved the effigy on Lawrence’s tomb in St Paul's.
 He was again a war artist in World War II.
-Less known is his non-monumental sculpture, which shows the influence of native American and African work, sometimes reminiscent of J Epstein and closer to the European mainstream of the period.
+Less known is his non-monumental sculpture, which shows the influence of native American and African work, sometimes reminiscent of J Epstein and closer than much British sculpture to the European mainstream of the period.
 He became an RA in 1952.

 Lit: NAL Information file; DNB; Obit: The Times 16 April 1960

 Memorials: Brighton and Hove, - St Helen Hangleton (tombstone); Hammerwood